The 2026 SURFS Application is Now Open

 We will be offering seminars on applying to graduate programs, putting together a poster, practicing a presentation, and faculty talks.

-Housing will be in Thrailkill Hall, with double beds, for students staying with us this summer.
+The housing location will be determined shortly.
+Students will be provided with double bed rooms, for students staying with us this summer.
 Some guidelines are below!
 Check out these helpful guides on our move in day reslife website for what you can and cannot bring into the dorms.

 All students staying with us will have abide by regular university policies during the summer including the visitation policy.
 They will have to check in and out guests during the hours at the front desks.